 Tap & Pour

-Once you've visited at least ten locations on the Ozarks Tap and Pour Tour, and must include at least one brewery, one winery and one distillery, you'll earn yourself a free Ozarks Tap & Pour collector T-shirt.
+Once you've collected 150 points on the Ozarks Tap and Pour Tour, and must include at least one brewery, one winery and one distillery, you'll earn yourself a free Ozarks Tap & Pour collector T-shirt.
 Make sure you fill out the form that appears at the top of your passport with your T-shirt size and address to get your shirt.
 Click here for more information.